THE SPACELESS GALLERY

 50.8 x 50.8 cm | 20 x 20 in

-Using overlaid sheets of corrugated plastic and two-way mirror, each layer holds its own series of gestures, to create dense, interlocking patterns, and an interplay of light and space, depth and movement, color and reflection.
-‘Untitled (In motion) I & II’ are new polycarbonate paintings which lend a new perspective on landscape through the architectural qualities of the medium itself.
-The abstracted, floral elements are suspended from within, revealing the different layers of paint with the ephemeral animation of the paintings as they come “in motion” with the wake of someone passing by.
+Using overlaid sheets of corrugated plastic and two-way mirror, ‘Untitled (In motion) I & II’ are Sophie Kitching’s most recent polycarbonate paintings.
+Each layer holds its own series of gestures, offering an interplay of light and space, depth and movement, color and reflection.
+Lending a new perspective on landscape through the architectural qualities of the medium itself, the abstracted patterns are suspended from within, revealing the ephemeral animation of the paintings as they come in motion with the wake of someone passing.

 Untitled (In motion) I, 2025